-As of June 17, 2021, if you’re traveling to Illinois from another location and have questions about current COVID 19 policies within the state click here.
+If you’re traveling to Illinois from another location and have questions about our current COVID 19 policies please give us a call.

 Central Illinois is filled with a multitude of attractions: from adventures in nature and a casual afternoon, to a historical tour of the sights and a night on the town.
 With so many possibilities, it can be difficult to choose!